 Phosphorus is an enigmatic element.
-Manufactured from RPR and sulphuric acid, superphosphate ties up in the soil within about six weeks into a form that is even more insoluble that the RPR it was manufactured from.
+Manufactured from rock phosphates and sulphuric acid, superphosphate ties up in the soil within about six weeks (sometimes in as little as six hours) into a form that is even more insoluble that the rock phosphate it was manufactured from.
 It has a triple negative charge that readily attaches to calcium, iron, manganese and aluminium.
 It is toxic to mycorrhiza fungi, as are DAP, MAP and herbicides.
 Be careful with these products.
 Those fungi are crucial for trees and vines, indeed most plants, to obtain phosphorus from the soil.
 They must be protected at all costs.
 Always buffer the phosphate fertiliser with humates or similar.
 The acid phosphate MAP and the alkaline DAP are buffered and stabilised by both boron and potassium humates.

 Sechura RPR offers highly citrate soluble and slow release phosphate so there is a complete release pattern throughout the crop cycle.
 Boron ensures that the 35% calcium in RPR can really perform in the root zone.
 Look after the fungi.